You’ve probably heard about reverse flow smokers recently and started trying to figure out what the hype is all about.

 Finally, it exits from the stack area on the firebox side of the smoker.

-This type of smoking device ensures a more even temperature distribution and smoke flow.
+This type of smoking device ensures a more even temperature distribution and airflow.
 Therefore, it is a good tool if you want flavorful smoked meats for your next family get together.

 Like I mentioned above, these smokers have an extra plate underneath the cooking surface.
 Heat drafts from the firebox and into the cooking chamber then draw down under a baffled-flue to the end.